 Francesco Stolfo is vice president of business development with the responsibility of managing the global partnership with Microsoft.
 He is part of the original founding team since its inception in 1993.
 Francesco has been responsible for leading commercial teams from ToolsGroup’s Milan office in the role of sales director.
 His role includes defining the global business development strategy, coordinating sales teams and execution, and initiating and managing strategic partnerships, including with Microsoft.
 Through the latter, Francesco played a key role in the initiative to introduce machine learning in ToolsGroup early in 2011.
 Before ToolsGroup, he worked for ITP’s Automation group, implementing supply chain systems in steel and chemical industries and developing HVAC systems at Foster Wheeler Italiana.
 Francesco is the author of several articles focused on supply chain automation, machine learning, and he has given different talks on these topics at international events and numerous press interviews.
 He has a Master’s Degree in Mechanical Engineering from University of Genoa, Italy.

-Jennifer Randall is director of influencer relations and content marketing for ToolsGroup, where she interfaces with industry analysts, media, and customers.
+Jennifer is senior director of marketing and communications for ToolsGroup, where she interfaces with industry analysts, media, and customers.
 With nearly 20 years of supply chain technology marketing experience, Jennifer has a passion for listening and learning from industry influencers and buyers in order to create and share relevant and compelling messaging and content.
 Prior to ToolsGroup Jennifer held supply chain product marketing leadership positions with LLamasoft and HighJump Software.
 Jennifer holds a B.A. in Communications and International Business from Concordia College and a Masters in Organizational Communication from The College of St. Scholastica.

 Bobby MillerSr.
 Director of Customer Success